Albert Laurence School of Communication Arts

 In the present information society with various communications technology, it is easy to send and receive information.
 However, miscommunication can occur.
 Therefore it is important to have an effective communications system to support an organization’s operations.
 Students of Albert Laurence School of Communication Arts are trained to have a broad knowledge base in business aspects and communication procedures.
 Graduates are qualified to effectively use their creative ideas by using the media to successfully communicate with their respective audiences to promote understanding and unity.

 Student Admission and Specialized Entrance Examination Requirements: Albert Laurence School of Communication Arts has a total of 6 majors that can be divided into two programs of study.
-Students may choose from the Bachelor of Communication Arts Program (Comprises the Advertising Department, Public Relations Department, New Media Communication Department, and Performance Communication Department) , and Bachelor of Fine Arts Program (Comprises Visual Communication Design and Computer Generated Imagery)
+Students may choose from the Bachelor of Communication Arts Program (Comprises the Advertising Department, Public Relations Department, Digital Media Communication Department, and Live Event Creation and Management Department), and Bachelor of Fine Arts Program (Comprises Visual Communication Design and Computer Generated Imagery)

 For those who like the challenge of Advertising, which comprises of strategic planning, marketing, production, and creative executions, the major offers real situation cases from leading brands in the market.
 Graduates from the Advertising Department have a rich repertoire of knowledge that allows great flexibility in the selection of a career.
 Possible employment positions are Advertising Account Executive, Advertising Copywriter, Advertising Media Planner, Advertising Strategic Planner, and Advertising Production Crew.